-LOS ANGELES (CNS) -- Former Long Beach Police Chief Robert Luna widened his lead over Los Angeles County Sheriff Alex Villanueva for a margin of nearly 260,000 votes.
+LOS ANGELES (CNS) -- Former Long Beach police Chief Robert Luna maintained his lead Friday over incumbent Alex Villanueva in the race for Los Angeles County sheriff.

 Luna is looking to pull off a rare feat by unseating a sitting sheriff.

 Villanueva's victory four years ago over incumbent Jim McDonnell marked the first time in roughly a century that a sheriff had lost a re-election bid in the county.
 But now Villanueva finds himself in danger of meeting the same fate at the hands of Luna.

 The sheriff expressed confidence, however, that he would make up the deficit from early balloting as vote counting continued over the coming week.

 Luna, speaking to his supporters in Long Beach Tuesday night, noted that the vote-counting will take a long time, but said he feels good about the direction of the numbers.

 "As I have met so many people throughout this great county, there was one thing that was very obvious to me ... people were talking about the need for change,'' Luna said.

 He said that as sheriff, he will be "accountable at the end of the day,'' and will work to ensure integrity'' in the department.

 The candidates ran a spirited campaign, with Luna attacking the incumbent over his torrid relationship with the county Board of Supervisors and accusing him of ignoring the issue of deputy gangs within the department.

 Villanueva has deflected such criticism, saying his battles with the board show he is a fierce defender of the department and its deputies, and insisting that he has gone to great lengths to attack and ban alleged deputy cliques in the agency.